 - Showing more symptoms early on can mean a shorter life expectancy: Sometimes, the symptoms appear over a long period of time.
 Other times, you may experience more symptoms at once.

 - Treating your Huntington's disease can slow down the progression of the disease, so you live longer: While there's no cure, treating the symptoms and living a healthy lifestyle can extend your lifespan by quite a bit.

-- Avoiding situations that can injure or kill you: For example, many patients with Huntington's disease can die due to falls, so you may extend your life expectancy by avoiding falls or dangerous situations.
+- Avoiding situations that can injure or kill you: For example, many patients with Huntington's disease can die due to falls, so you keep yourself safer by avoiding falls or dangerous situations.

-- Treating depressive symptoms: Depression can occur in Huntington's disease patients, and it can lead to suicide.
+- Treating depressive symptoms: Depression can occur in Huntington's disease patients, creating even more physical and mental distress.

 Early Symptoms of Huntington's Disease

 Early symptoms of Huntington's disease may not be obvious.
 Someone with these symptoms may think they're just getting older, going through a phase, or simply having an extra clumsy day.
 However, if you keep track of your symptoms or know you're at risk for Huntington's disease, they can be eye-opening.

 - You might feel nervous.
 You may twitch or fidget, even though you may not have much to get nervous about.

 - Everyone gets a little restless sometimes, but people with Huntington's disease may feel even more restless than usual.